 Taking a few minutes to research and make your list ahead of time will save you a lot of agony later.
 For reference, we have categories for dairy-free, egg-free, gluten-free, and soy-free recipes on Budget Bytes.

 Most of these options start with a “base” recipe that is vegetarian, then list options for adding meat to the finished plate.
 For each recipe I’ll list which types of meat match the best, and any special instructions, if needed.

 You will need to cook the meat or fish separately (unless using a store-bought rotisserie chicken), but this is still much faster and easier than cooking two entirely separate recipes.
 And if this is regular routine at your house, consider batch cooking your meat, dividing it, and freezing it, so small portions can be thawed and reheated each night.

 TL;DR: Chicken can be added to just about anything!
-I reference “grilled chicken” often in this list, but if you don’t have a grill, you can use the quick skillet method for cooking chicken that I used in my Jerk Chicken with Pineapple Black Bean Salsa Recipe.
+I reference “grilled chicken” often in this list, but if you don’t have a grill, you can use my quick pan seared chicken method.
 Or quickly bake your chicken breasts like in my Garlic Herb Baked Chicken.

 So, let’s get to it!

 Flexible Recipes to Feed Vegetarians and Meat Eaters:

 Poor Man’s Burrito Bowls – This classic bowl meal is made for customization.
 Simply brown some ground beef (with or without taco seasoning) or Mexican Chorizo to add atop each bowl.
 Shredded or grilled chicken also works well with this dish.